fhdsl/capstone-sandbox/GitHub_Secret_Assignment/README.md

-# ASSIGNMENT 2 Instructions: Storing a secret
+# Storing a secret -- Assignment Instructions:

 Your goal for this assignment is to generate and store a GitHub secret.